mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 ## Hanafi Madhhab

-Imam Ahmad’s first teacher was Qadi Abu Yusuf, under whom he began seeking fiqh and hadith.
-Read *Al-Asl* and *Kitab al-Hujjah* by Muhammad b.
-Hasan al-Shaybani. *Al-Asl* is arguably the most important work in the history of fiqh due to the impact it had on those who came after.
-Then read *Sharh Mukhtasar al-Tahawi* by al-Jassas, *Sharh Mukhtasar al-Karkhi* by al-Quduri, which contains beneficial furu'i fawa'id, and *Fath al-Qadir* by Ibn al-Hummam.
-Reference *Bada’i al-Sana’i* by al-Kasani for fiqh al-khilaf, along with al-Tahawi's *Sharh Ma'ani al-Athar* and *Sharh Mushkil al-Athar* for commentary on hadith.
+Imam Ahmad’s first teacher was Qadi Abu Yusuf, under whom he began seeking fiqh and hadith and he is known to have read the works of Muhammad b. al-Hasan.
+Read *Al-Asl* by Muhammad b.
+Hasan al-Shaybani.
+This is arguably the most important work in the history of fiqh due to the impact it had on those who came after the author.
+Then read *Sharh Mukhtasar al-Tahawi* by al-Jassas and *Sharh Mukhtasar al-Karkhi* by al-Quduri, both of which contain beneficial furu'i fawa'id.
+Reference *Bada’i al-Sana’i* by al-Kasani for fiqh al-khilaf, alongwith al-Tahawi's *Sharh Ma'ani al-Athar* and *Sharh Mushkil al-Athar* for commentary on hadith.

 ## Contemporary Works

-For finance, Taha Karaan also Taqi Usmani's *Fiqh al-Buyu'*.
-It is one of the few books on the topic written from a fiqhi perspeective, although one may disagree with his conclusions.
-Al-Dubyan has composed two encyclopedic books, *al-Mu'amalat al-Maliyah* and *Ahkam al-Taharah*, while 'Ali al-Qaradaghi has written *Haqibat Talib al-'Ilm*.
-All of these should be used for research on matters in this topic.
+For matters concerning purification, use *Ahkam al-Taharah* by al-Dubyan for research, and concerning zakat, use *Fiqh al-Zakat* by Yusuf al-Qaradawi.
+For finance, al-Dubyan has composed an encyclopedic work, *al-Mu'amalat al-Maliyah*, and 'Ali al-Qaradaghi has written *Haqibat Talib al-'Ilm*.
+Both of these should be used for research on matters in this topic.